chapmanjacobd/journal/public/video.edit.ideas.md

 mask out everything but eyes

+Cut on sound effects like David Lean